 To view our facilities on our website is great but read on to find out how you can truly experience Covesea Lighthouse.

-To avoid disappointment pre book a tour by calling 01343 810664, leave a message advising your name and phone number.
-A volunteer will call or text you between 1700 and 1900 to confirm your booking.
-Alternatively email email@example.com and a volunteer will get back to you as soon as possible.
+To avoid disappointment pre book a tour by calling 01343 810664, leave a message advising your name and phone number, (some people forget!).
+A volunteer will call or text you back to confirm your booking.
+Alternatively email firstname.lastname@example.org and a volunteer will get back to you as soon as possible.
 Please note there is limited space in the lighthouse so, for safety reasons, numbers have to be restricted.
 Pre bookings will take priority over someone just arriving at tour times.